Joshhyy/josh-learns/a1/README.md

 Refer to [Getting started with node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).

-Treat this assignment as a chance to get up to speed on Git, GitHub, and Heroku.
-If you already know these, great.
-However, if you're new to them, spend several hours practicing, experimenting, and reading documentation.
-In other words, don't just get your website up and done.
-You will need skill with these tools throughout the rest of the course.

 ## Assignment details

 Do the following to complete this assignment:

 1. Since this is the first assignment, you should set up your repository for all of your exercises.
 In order to do that, you should Fork this repository.
 Forking a repository simply creates a copy that lives under your account.
 You want this copy so you have access to commit and push changes to it.
-	* This repository contains a number of files:
+	* This exercise contains a number of files:
 		* `server.js` is the code for the web server
 		* `Procfile` is used for Heroku deployment
 		* `index.html` is your HTML file, most of your changes for this exercise will be done here